Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ===============

 In general, the subcommands need at least one argument - the analysis folder.
-If this is not given, ANNOgesic assumes that the current folder is the analysis folder.
+If it is not given, ANNOgesic assumes the current folder as the analysis folder.

 The format of filename
 --------------------
-In order to recognize the file types and the relationship between different files, please follow the principle of the format of filename.
+In order to recognize file types as well as relation of strain name and features, please use following principle of filename designation:

-Keep the filename of genome fasta file the same as annotation file.
-For example, ``NC_007795.fa, NC_007795.gff, NC_007795.ptt, NC_007795.rnt, NC_007705.gbk``.
+The genome filenames should be the same as the annotation file designation, i.e.
+``NC_007795.fa, NC_007795.gff, NC_007795.ptt, NC_007795.rnt, NC_007705.gbk``.

-All the ``.gff`` files which are input of ``ANNOgesic``, please follow the format.
+For all input gff files for ANNOgesic please use following format:
 ``$STRAINNAME_$FEATURE.gff``.
 For example, ``NC_007795_TSS.gff, NC_007795_transcript.gff``.

-The names of features are:
+Possible feature names are:

 ===============  ===========================
 Feature name     meaning